-The SCaN Testbed will launch to the ISS on a Japanese H-II Transfer Vehicle (JAXA HTV3), and be transferred and installed via Extravehicular Robotics (EVR) to the ExPRESS Logistics Carrier-3 (ELC3) in the inboard, Ram-facing, Zenith-facing payload location on an exterior truss of the ISS.
+The SCaN Testbed launched to the ISS on a Japanese H-II Transfer Vehicle (JAXA HTV3), and was transferred and installed via Extravehicular Robotics (EVR) to the ExPRESS Logistics Carrier-3 (ELC3) in the inboard, Ram-facing, Zenith-facing payload location on an exterior truss of the ISS.
 Figure 1 illustrates the location of the SCaN Testbed on the ISS.

 Figure 1.
 SCaN Testbed Location on ISS

 SCaN Testbed Successfully Validated in Space as a Multi-frequency Global Navigation Satellite System Receiver

 NASA’s Space Communications and Navigation (SCaN) Testbed now is the world’s first flight-validated, in-space U.S. GPS-European Galileo Global Navigation Satellite System (GNSS) receiver.
 This achievement and flight validation of GNSS signal reception in the space environment enhances GNSS interoperability while enabling more precise and robust orbital predictions, more diverse multi-frequency GNSS capabilities and improved applications such as on-board autonomous spacecraft operations and scientific measurements.